-Electricity

-Repair category 2

-Notes The electrical installation is of mixed vintage.

-Some old corded lighting cable was noted.

-There seems to be little earthing to the installation.

-The trade bodies governing electrical installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once every five years, by a competent Electrician.
+Electricity Repair category 1 Notes The trade bodies governing electrical installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once every five years, by a competent Electrician.
+The electrical wiring system should therefore be checked, tested and upgraded if necessary by an NIC/EIC Registered electrician.
+Any recommendations made with regard to the safety of the installation should be undertaken.
+The odd older element was noted and may be best upgraded.

-Some upgrading will be recommended.

-Gas
+Gas Repair category 1 Notes The trade bodies governing gas installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once per year, by a Gas Safe Registered Contractor.
+The gas system should therefore be checked and tested by a Gas Safe registered contractor.

+Water, plumbing and bathroom fittings

 Repair category 1

-Notes The trade bodies governing gas installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once per year, by a Gas Safe Registered Contractor.

-► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing installation, where visible, is in modern materials.
-There may be hidden sections of lead pipe still in use.
-The bathroom fittings seem reasonable, though their colour seems somewhat dated.
-Re-fitting to taste may be anticipated.
-If not, then some routine attention to the edge seal around the bath tub and the splash protection finishes will be needed to ensure proper water tightness.
+Notes The plumbing installation, where visible, is in modern materials.
+The bathroom fittings are in white and seem reasonable.
+Edge seals and splash protection finishes seem reasonable.
+These must be vigilantly maintained to ensure water tightness.

-Heating and hot water

-Repair category 1

-Notes The central heating/hot water system has not been tested.
-The central heating/hot water system should be tested/checked by a Gas Safe

-Heating and hot water Repair category 1 Notes Engineer on entry on behalf of the buyer and subject to a service contract thereafter.
+Heating and hot water Repair category 1 Notes The central heating/hot water system has not been tested.
+The central heating/hot water system should be tested/checked by a Gas Safe Engineer on entry to the property on behalf of the buyer and subject to a service contract thereafter.
 It has been assumed that the heating installation has been regularly serviced and that recent service history records will be made available.
+This should be checked by the conveyancer.
+One of the half doors to the boiler cupboard has been removed and would be best reinstated.